 Adam Usdan has been in the investment advisory industry for over 18 years, founding Trellus Partners 1994, and has been investing in Real Estate for over 30 years.
 Mr. Usdan began his investment career in 1987 at Odyssey Partners, where he was responsible for managing long/short U.S. equity (small to mid-cap) pools of capital.
 He holds an MBA from the Kellogg Graduate School of Management at Northwestern University, with majors in Finance, Marketing, and Accounting (1987), and a BA in English from Wesleyan University (1983).
 He is an owner of Winter Hill Farm in Freeport, Maine, and serves on the Board of Griffin Mining, a zinc and gold producer.
 He is a Trustee of Wesleyan University and a former Trustee of the Dalton School.
-He currently serves on Jewish Board for Children and Family Services, as well as Jonas Philanthropies.
+He currently serves on Jewish Board for Children and Family Services, as well as Jonas Nursing and Veterans Healthcare.

 Richard Zall, Esq. is chair of the Health Care Department at the international law firm Proskauer.
 His practice is focused on corporate and regulatory representation of a wide array of health care services and technology clients, as well as private equity firms and lenders to the health care industry.